Class Captain: Jonathan Davies (07801287502) firstname.lastname@example.org

 ThePoole Yacht ClubShrimper group also prides itself on our willingness to help each other.
 Especially, if you are nervous about self-launching or recovery, (which can be done quite easily at the Poole Yacht Club slipway with a Shrimper), there is certain to be a fellow Shrimper owner willing to help.
 Help and advice with repairs and maintenance is also always at hand.

 Thinking of getting a Shrimper?
 Want a sail in one?
 Someone here at Poole Yacht Club is sure to be able to help.

 You are very welcome to give me a call.
 Jon Davies 01202 672566 email@example.com

 Follow this link to the Shrimper Owners’ Association with is wealth of information, advice and technical articles about all aspects of Shrimper sailing and trailing.
 Here you will find advice about the different types of Shrimper available and there is a section detailing second-hand boats for saleFollow this link to the Cornish Crabbers’ website which gives full technical details of the various guises that Shrimpers come in.

-The Poole section of the SOA, led by PYC member Cathy Neyland, has prepared a very full programme of events for 2020.
-Although much of this year’s content will not now be able to take place, the calendar gives an indication of the breadth of local Shrimper sailing opportunities that are available.
+The Poole section of the SOA, led by Poole Yacht Club member Cathy Neyland, has prepared a very full programme of events for 2022.
+The calendar gives an indication of the breadth of local Shrimper sailing opportunities that are available.
 There is no entry fee or subscription, if you own a Shrimper you are very welcome!